 Honors College Research Project

 Wunderwald, Courtney, "Fantasy versus Reality: A Twenty-First Century Film Series to Explore How the Absurdity of Alternate Realities Affects the Individual in the Audience" (2018).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 188.

 © Copyright 2018 Courtney Wunderwald